stevensouza/automon/README.md

 directory and run the sample programs (*.sh).
 There are more directions on running the examples in the 'examples' directories README file.

 **Running a program** with Automon is easy.
 You simply put automon-{version}.jar in your classpath, and make either aspectjweaver.jar (LTW), or aspectjrt.jar (BTW) available.
-The 'examples' directory shows how to invoke your programs using both LTW, and BTW.
+The [examples](https://github.com/stevensouza/automon/tree/master/examples) directory shows how to invoke your programs using both LTW, and BTW.

 **Load Time Weaving** (LTW) also involves providing an ajc-aop.xml config file so review [config files](https://github.com/stevensouza/automon/tree/master/examples/config) for more information on them.